Everyone has an opinion about the “ADHD Explosion”—one term for recent years’ steady increase in diagnosis rates and medication usage.

 “During 2012, readers of the Times must have wondered about their calendars, as the content and tone of a number of influential opinion pieces and feature stories on ADHD medications.”

 Hinshaw and I were guests on a 2007 segment of KQED’s nationally popular talk-radio show “Forum,” on the topic of Adult ADHD.
-You can listen here or download as a podcast.
+You can listen here.

 Photos From the Commonwealth Club Talk